 The glass used for shower doors ranges in thickness with the most common sizes being ¼ inch and ⅜ inch.
 Clear glass shower doors are the most popular because of the modern aesthetic and tendency to make a bathroom feel larger.
 Clear glass requires, however, more maintenance when it comes to cleaning and provides no privacy in shared bathrooms.
 Frosted and opaque textured glass are both easier to maintain and provide increased privacy.

 Handle and Towel Bars

 Shower door handles come in several different styles.
 They can align vertically or horizontally and can be simple and unobtrusive or designed to make a visual impact.
 Choose a shower door with a handle or towel bar in a style or finish that matches the other fixtures in the bathroom such as the showerhead, faucets, and drawer pulls.

 Some models have built-in towel bars on the door’s exterior, which can be a great space-saving solution in small bathrooms.

 Shower doors may or may not require professional installation, depending on the specific model.
 While installing some products is a weekend DIY project, others are more complex, and the manufacturer will recommend hiring an expert for the job.
-When hiring someone, expect the job to take between two and four hours.
+When hiring a professional, expect the job to take from 2 to 4 hours.

-Each model also varies in how adjustable it is in terms of width.
-Some are more forgiving and offer a couple of inches of wiggle room, while others require exact precision.
-Take note of whether your bathroom has walls that are out of plumb or vertically misaligned.
-Some products are meant to accommodate these discrepancies, but others are not.
+Each model also varies in width adjustability.
+Some are more forgiving and offer a couple of inches of wiggle room, while others require precision.
+Take note of whether the bathroom has walls that are out of plumb or vertically misaligned.
+Some products can accommodate these discrepancies, but others do not.

 Also, consider how a door opens.
 Some shower door designs swing or slide in one direction only, and others offer the option of reversible installation for more versatility.